jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     <img src="Images/Initial_Map.png">
     </p>

 Now preview it in a browser to view your changes.
+Is is blank?
+Did you add _your_ mapbox token and your style?

 ----------